dolmades/dolmades-cli/README.md

 ```
 DESCRIPTION
- A description of the contents of this dolma
+ A description of the contents of this dolmade
 ```

 This command is optional.
 This description is stored inside the container and it is not being used yet.